Tatiana Kutateladze, PhD

 curriculum vitae

-Research in my group focuses on the molecular mechanisms of epigenetic regulation and the role of epigenetic misregulations in human diseases.
-We apply high field NMR spectroscopy, X-ray crystallography and biochemical and molecular biology approaches to characterize the atomic-resolution structures and functions of chromatin-binding proteins involved in transcriptional regulation and DNA damage repair.
-Our goal is to determine molecular bases underlying recognition, installation and removal of epigenetic marks and decipher the ‘epigenetic code/language’.
+Research in my group focuses on the molecular mechanisms of epigenetic regulation and phosphoinositide signaling.
+We apply high field NMR spectroscopy, X-ray crystallography and a wide array of biochemical and molecular biology approaches to characterize the atomic-resolution structures and functions of chromatin- and lipid-binding proteins implicated in cancer and other human diseases.

 Current Lab Members